ORNL/cpp-proposals-pub/D1673/blas_interface.md

 dangling references than `mdspan` itself.
 The use of views like `mdspan` is self-documenting; it tells users that they need to take responsibility for scope of the viewed data.

+### Banded matrix layouts

+This proposal omits the banded and packed banded matrix types.
+It would be easy to add the required layouts and specializations of algorithms later.
+The packed and unpacked symmetric and triangular layouts in this proposal cover the major concerns that authors of banded layouts would encounter, like nonstrided layouts, and layouts where users are not allowed to write to all multi-indices in the Cartesian product of extents.

 ### Tensors